 Not only does it support those with back pain, this seat can also help you stay at certain postures for a long period of time.
 We all know that traditional meditation has a lot of different seating positions.
 The Lotus posture is one of the most iconic yet difficult forms of them all.
 Those who suffer from back pain or spinal issues may not be able to perform meditation in these postures.
 But surprisingly, this chair provides ample support even those with back pain can keep a cross-legged position for a long time without pain.

-If your back isn’t your main problem and it is your feet seem to get in the way of the quality of your meditation practice instead, the Seagrass Meditation Yoga Chair is a viable choice.
+If your back isn’t your main problem and it is your feet seem to get in the way of the quality of your meditation practice instead, the Seagrass Meditation Chair is a viable choice.
 The main point of this chair lies in its curved triangular seat.
 The edges provide sufficient space for your legs and feet.
-They also help support your legs and knees, making it a great help for postures that require cross-legged positions.
+They also help support your bad knees and legs, making it a great help for postures that require cross-legged positions.

 Despite not being heavily designed for ergonomics compared to other options, this does not mean that this chair is uncomfortable.
 Its ultra-soft cushion is made of 100% cotton and the rear side of this chair also provides ample support for the back as well.
 This chair is also slightly elevated.
 If crossing your legs on the actual seat is too painful, you can cross your ankles in front of the chair as a variation.